tychusyuan/ThinkInEnglish/bigbang/bigbangs01e03.md

 "he chose John Stuart Mill as the avatar of the liberal view" 2.an icon or figure representing a particular person in a video game, internet forum, etc.
 "conversation is depicted in a balloon over the avatar's head"

+accidentally[^accidentally] on purpose
+[^accidentally]: accidentally /aksɪˈdɛnt(ə)li/
+adverb: accidentally
+by chance; inadvertently.
+"his gun went off accidentally" unintentionally; by chance.
+"she didn't get where she is today by accident"

+very old school

+what's up,bro?

+not much

+that's probaly not such a good idea

+you know,civil servants have a documented propensity to,you know,snap,so
+civil servants
+a documented propensity

+Penny for your thoughts

+what's the matter ?

+what's the kind of somesing

+what's wrong with your

+please dont't tell me that somesing

+hopeless somesing
+hopeless infatuation

+pointless somesing
+pointless jealousy

+devolving into

+i'm just a little concerned[^concerned] for her
+[^concerned]: concerned /kənˈsəːnd/ adjective: concerned ; worried, troubled, or anxious. "the villagers are concerned about burglaries"

+he was kind of dreamy

+at least
+fantasy of somesing

+well,at least now you can retrieve[^concerned] the black box from the twisted[^twisted] smoldering wreckage[^wreckage] that was once your fantasy of dating her and analyze the data so that you don't crash into geek mountain again

+[^concerned]: retrieve /rɪˈtriːv/ verb: retrieve; 3rd person present: retrieves; past tense: retrieved; past participle: retrieved; gerund or present participle: retrieving
+1.get or bring (something) back from somewhere.
+"I was sent to retrieve the balls from his garden"
+(of a dog) find and bring back (game that has been shot).
+"labradors are used to retrieve the birds after the flush" reel or bring in a fishing line.
+"when he reaches the breakers, with you retrieving furiously, he'll probably change course" 2.find or extract (information stored in a computer).
+"other features include the ability to store, update, retrieve, and print your data" recall (something).
+"the police hope to encourage him to retrieve forgotten memories" 3.put right or improve (an unwelcome situation).
+"he made one last desperate attempt to retrieve the situation"

+[^twisted]: twisted /ˈtwɪstɪd/ adjective: twisted 1.forced out of its natural or proper shape; crumpled.
+"the crash left a trail of twisted metal across the carriageway" (of a joint) injured by wrenching; sprained.
+"suffering a twisted ankle, he was carried from the field" 2.(of a personality or a way of thinking) unpleasantly or unhealthily abnormal; warped.
+"a man with a twisted mind"

+[^wreckage]: wreckage /ˈrɛkɪdʒ/ noun: wreckage the remains of something that has been badly damaged or destroyed.
+"firemen had to cut him free from the wreckage of the car"

+i agreed

+i disagree

+love is not a sprint,it's a marathon

+i'm done with someone